BONJOUR: PARIS, FRANCE

 My tours included the following:

-• Luxembourg Gardens: which provides Paris's prettiest garden, flowers, fountains, and a palace
+• The Luxembourg Gardens, which provide Paris's prettiest garden, flowers, fountains, and a palace

 • Pantheon: A mausoleum with stunning Corinthian columns